What is an Offshore Merchant Account

 - Canadian businesses might be required to provide a Canadian EIN, Canadian bank account and Canadian address that can be verified are needed.

-Due to many of the costs involved with accepting payments in different countries with different currencies, the fees on an offshore merchant account are generally higher than traditional high risk merchant accounts.
+Due to many of the costs of accepting payments in different countries with different currencies, the fees on an offshore merchant account are generally higher than traditional high risk merchant accounts.

 Reserves for Offshore Accounts